 - support for professional development

 The FMCCS grant program is broken into five types of grants.
-Please use the following tables to help determine which grant program best aligns with their funding needs.
+Please use the following tables to help determine which grant program best aligns with your funding needs.
 All MCCSC faculty, staff, and students are eligible to apply.
 For more information about the specific guidelines of each grant program, please click the appropriate link in the following tables.

 Any MCCSC employee or student may apply for grants from the Foundation.
 However, High Impact Innovation grants must be presented by an administrator.
-Applications and guidelines are available on this website for all of the Foundation’s grant programs.
-For more information contact your building representative (full list available here).
+Guidelines are available for all of the Foundation’s grant programs via the links included in the above tables.

 Despite these funding opportunities, many educators will still find it necessary to either fund learning materials through out-of-pocket spending or forgo opportunities for their students.
-To provide teachers and other front-line educators with another option, the Foundation is partnering with DonorsChoose.org, a web-based program that provides a simple way to fulfill needs in the classroom and to foster innovation in our public schools.
-Teachers post projects online and donors choose what they’d like to fund.
+DonorsChoose.org, is a web-based program that provides a simple way to fulfill needs in the classroom and to foster innovation in our public schools.